mlee1143/HealthCareSystem/readme.txt

 bob.miller	strongPass2
 clara.wilson	password123

-Known issues/unimplmented functionalities: Some errors/format checking was not implemented.
+Known issues/unimplemented functionalities: Some errors/format checking needed to be implemented, and search appointments need to be fixed.